anyscale/madewithml.github.io/docs/courses/mlops/experiment-tracking.md

 )
 ```

-!!! note
-    When we move to Python scripts, we'll use the [Typer](https://typer.tiangolo.com/){:target="_blank"} package instead of argparse for a better CLI experience.
+> When we move to Python scripts, we'll use the [Typer](https://typer.tiangolo.com/){:target="_blank"} package instead of argparse for a better CLI experience.

 Next, we'll set up our model registry where all the experiments and their respective runs will be stored.
 We'll load trained models from this registry as well using specific run IDs.
 ```python linenums="1"